linroger/Wealth-of-Nations/Financial Engineering/A Guide to Duration DV01 and Yield Curve.md

 In general we want to be able to get the discount factor for any date; i.e. we want $f(t)$ for any and all $t$ Market data (such as in table 2 below) never provide enough data to directly determine the discount factor for every day.
 Instead we generally. assume some parametric (but flexible) functional form, depending on parameters or variables $\left(\begin{array}{l l l}{\nu_{1}}&{\cdots}&{\nu_{k}}\end{array}\right)$ , for the forward curve.
 We then choose the parameters so that the curve prices the market data correctly.
 This means the forward / zero curve will be a function of the variables:. $\left(\begin{array}{l l l}{\nu_{1}}&{\cdots}&{\nu_{k}}\end{array}\right)$

-# Example of Forw ard Curve
+# Example of Forward Curve

 An example helps to explain and clarify how a yield curve is constructed and used.
 Say that the following swaps are PV zero in the market, and we decide to use these as our market data: